 Every woman deserves beautiful curls.
-With the help of a genius styling product like Biolage R.A.W.
-Curl Defining Styling Butter, you can actually achieve them.
+With the help of a genius styling product like Mizani True Textures Curl Enhancing Lotion, you can actually achieve them.

 For most women, the ultimate hair goal is texture, visually exciting hair that looks as if it could belong to a model on her day off.
 That’s easier said than done, particularly if you have naturally wavy or curly hair, but the right professional can be a real help.